Creating an app with VS Code

 Apple targets are automatically disabled under Linux.

-Next, open the project using Visual Studio Code:
+Next, open the project using Visual Studio Code.

 Visual Studio Code might ask to restore the NuGet packages.
 Allow it to restore them if asked.